cloudfoundry/cf-networking-onboarding/c2c/000-intro.markdown

 In this module you will learn:

-* The difference betwen overlay and underlay networks.
+* The difference between overlay and underlay networks.
 * What networking namespaces are and how to make your own.
 * How to use the `ip` CLI to see a host's network interfaces.
 * How packets are marked.